 Summer 1978, interestingly at a Jewish owned sleep-away summer camp, I took part in a production of the play “Godspell.”
 From that time on, I was drawn to those songs.

-January 2012, my husband and I saw the show on Broadway (which was fabulously performed) and on a spiritual sidebar, God was increasingly pointing out to me works versus grace.
+January 2012, my husband and I saw the show on Broadway in NYC (which was fabulously performed) and on a spiritual sidebar, God was increasingly pointing out to me works versus grace.

 God’s “Godspell” through the show led me to a revelation of His grace that moved me from a state of salvation that was merely existing as I kept striving to “be good” but kept struggling and failing and falling in what I thought I had to do (increasingly “be perfect”), to thriving with a fire of excitement, understanding, and passion for Jesus in me.

 With a whole new depth I grasped the magnitude of Jesus as the final atonement.
 He is the culmination of all the sacrifices listed in the Tanakh [Old Testament] (Leviticus 4, Leviticus 16, Numbers 15:1-31) and the fulfillment of the annual day of atonement observed in the Jewish holiday tradition in Yom Kippur.

 Prior, each sacrifice was a covering over the sin, an atonement.
 That is why the sacrifices had to be repeated.
 The shadow of the Tanakh/Old Testament sacrifices point to the the culmination in the final sacrifice, the final atonement which is the propitiation.

 The propitiation is beyond a covering, it is the quenching of God’s wrath for us when He completely removed our sins and took them upon Himself (expiation.)
 Our entire body of sin was imputed onto Him and His righteousness was imputed onto us.